sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 == Other Projects ==

  * [[http://tbookdtd.sourceforge.net/|tbook]] looks very much like what I am imagining.
 I have hacked a bit of it to work with the {{{xsltproc}}} processor with mixed success.
 Only [[http://tbookdtd.sourceforge.net/dtd/index.html|80 elements]].
 But for a very short article, I have found cross-references broken and manufacturing a bibliography begins with BibTeX, so that requires some research (and shell scripts).
+Maybe some examples later.